How Flawed Science Is Undermining Good Medicine

 That was "a real eye-opener," says Harris, whose new book Rigor Mortis: How Sloppy Science Creates Worthless Cures, Crushes Hope, and Wastes Billions explores the ways even some talented scientists go wrong — pushed by tight funding, competition and other constraints to move too quickly and sloppily to produce useful results.

 "A lot of what everybody has reported about medical research in the last few years is actually wrong," Harris says.
-"It seemed right at the time, but has not stood up to the test of time."
+"It seemed right at the time but has not stood up to the test of time."

-The impact of weak biomedical research can be especially devastating Harris learned, as he talked to doctors and patients.
+The impact of weak biomedical research can be especially devastating, Harris learned, as he talked to doctors and patients.
 And some prominent scientists he interviewed told him they agree that it's time to recognize the dysfunction in the system and fix it.

 "If it's not operating at full steam ... and not doing everything right," Harris says, "it's worth pointing that out and saying, 'No. Think about this.
 Let's make it better.' "